The 3 Factors Decision-Makers Are Looking For in an Agency Partner

 Ten years ago, my conversations with decision-makers almost always focused on results and ROI.
 People would always ask questions like “how much traffic or clicks on my ad can I expect?” or “how many new leads will I get each month?”

 This obsession with ROI made sense because digital was often a newer strategy and these leaders had to ensure this new-fangled digital marketing thing would pay off.

 Oh, how we have evolved!
 While results are still obviously still paramount, my conversations with CEOs and CMOs have changed.
 In addition to ROI, I’ve found that three other factors are now equally important in evaluating digital partners.

 Of course, these factors differ by client and situation, but these are the few that surface in many of my meetings.
 Read on to learn about what marketing decision-makers are looking for in their digital agency.

 1) Focus on values

 Most agencies can furnish great case studies, testimonials and other materials that highlight the expertise of their staff.
 They can also provide endless reviews and references.
-While having strong marketing materials like case studies and testimonials are vital, they’re not necessarily the only thing businesses want.
+While strong marketing materials like case studies and testimonials are vital, they’re not the only thing businesses want.

-Instead, marketing leaders are gravitating more towards the values and personality of the agency.
+Instead, marketing leaders are gravitating more toward the values and personality of the agency.
 Mutual values are incredibly important in building a long-lasting partnership.
 When values don’t align, it’s virtually impossible to develop a great synergy.